GIT Master Branch History Lost! - A Quick Solution

 What to do now?

 The team was in shock.
 No one has a clue.
 After a round of research, we came to a conclusion.
 To restore everything to normal, we then followed the steps mentioned below.
-The idea is to make the master
+The idea is to make the master point to an old commit that can be considered as most recent.
+Which means we need to find it somewhere. π¬

-Find out a recent master
+Find out a recent master commit

-From another computer of a teammate, that had the latest master
+From another computer of a teammate, that had the latest master branch, we pointed the head to a previous commit.

 git reset <commit hash>

-NOTE: Commit hash can be fetched by looking into the git log
+NOTE: Commit hash can be fetched by looking into the git log.

 Force push to remote master